The Saints & Blesseds of the Papal Artifacts Collection

 The Papal Artifacts’ Collection is primarily dedicated to artifacts connected to the papacy.
 Individual popes, their biographies and multiple items belonging to them, including first and second class relics, make up the majority of this Collection.
 But that isn’t all it is.

 Father Kunst has a deep devotion to the saints as can be readily seen in viewing the Saints & Blesseds section of this site.
-Mother Teresa was beatified on October 19, 2003 by Saint John Paul II.
+Mother Teresa was canonized September 4, 2016 by Pope Francis.
 We are honored to feature her as part of the Saints & Blesseds’ Collection and invite you to visit Papal History/Saints & Blesseds to view the many canonized and beatified men and women who make up this section of the Collection.

 A letter from Mother Teresa Dated March 7th, 1990 to Father Richard Kunst reprimanding him for a request for her autograph.